learn-co-curriculum/dsc-sarima-models-lab/README.md

 You will be able to:

-* Demonstrate a conceptual understanding of ARIMA modelling components for time-series forecasting
+* Demonstrate a conceptual understanding of ARIMA modeling components for time-series forecasting
-* Pre-process the data to meet ARIMA based forecasting assumptions
+* Preprocess the data to meet ARIMA based forecasting assumptions
 * Identify best model parameters using grid search for p,d,q and seasonal p,d,q parameters
 * Evaluate the ARIMA model with validation testing
 * Predict and visualize future values and calculate confidence level for the predictions